appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 toc_min_heading_level: 2
 toc_max_heading_level: 3
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Table

-This page explains how to use a Table widget to display data in rows and columns, trigger actions based on user row selection, and work with paginated data sets of any size.
+This page explains how to use a Table widget to display data in tabular format, trigger actions based on user interaction, and work with paginated data sets of any size.

 <VideoEmbed host="youtube" videoId="-rzePEV2QQ8" title="Using the Table Widget" caption="Using the Table Widget"/>